-It includes the S-transceiver (Layer 1), an HDLC controller for the D-channel and one B-channel protocol controller (HDLC or transparent) with reduced features dedicated for firmware download via the B-channel.
+It includes the S-transceiver (Layer 1), an HDLC controller for the D-channel and two protocol controllers for each B-channel.
+They can be used for HDLC protocol or transparent access.

 The system integration is simplified by several configurations of the parallel microcontroller interface selected via pin strapping.
 They include multiplexed and demultiplexed interface selection as well as the optional indirect register access mechanism which reduces the number of necessary registers in the address space to 2 locations.
-The ISAC-SX also provides a serial control interface (SCI).
+The IPAC-X also provides a serial control interface (SCI).

-The FIFO size of the cyclic D-channel buffer is 64 bytes per direction with programmable block size (threshold).
-Besides TE mode the S-transceiver supports other terminal relevant operation modes like line termination subscriber side (LT-S), line termination trunk side (LT-T) and NT applications (NT, Intelligent NT mode).
+The FIFO size of the cyclic B-channel buffers is 128 bytes per channel and per direction, with programmable block size (threshold).
+Besides TE mode the S-transceiver supports other terminal relevant operation modes like line termination subscriber side (LT-S) and line termination trunk side (LT-T).
+A multi-line ISDN solution to support both S and U line coding is simplified as well as multi-line solution with up to 3 S-interfaces.

 An auxiliary I/O port has been added with interrupt capabilities on two input lines.
-These programmable I/O lines may be used to connect peripheral components to the ISAC-SX which need software control or have to forward status information to the host.
+These programmable I/O lines may be used to connect peripheral components to the IPAC-X which need software control or have to forward status information to the host.

 Three programmable LED outputs can be used to indicate certain status information, one of them is capable to indicate the activation status of the S-interface automatically.
-The ISAC-SX is produced in advanced CMOS technology.
+The IPAC-X is produced in advanced CMOS technology.

-Table 1 Comparison of the ISAC-SX with the previous version ISAC-S:
+Table 1 Comparison of the IPAC-X with the Previous Version IPAC: